-‘After all, Porto, to truly honour it’s name, is, first of all, this wide open to the river lap, but that only the river can be seen, or else, by narrow mouths closed by low walls, the traveler can look into to the outdoors and have the illusion that the entire Porto is the Ribeira.’
+‘After all, Porto, to truly honor its name, is, first of all, this wide lap open to the river, but which can only be seen from the river through narrow mouths closed by walls, the traveler can lean over get outdoors and have the illusion that the whole of Porto is Ribeira.’

-To simply walk loosely in the city, there are numerous places in Porto that is worth knowing and exploring.
-Right in middle of the city there are several interesting green parks: the Crystal Palace gardens, which are fairly close to the Faculty of Arts and Humanities of the University of Porto, where is the Conference (midway between Downtown and Ribeira); the City Park, next to the sea; and the beautiful gardens of the Serralves Park, where is also located the Museum of Contemporary Art, designed by one of the Pritzker Architecture Prize winners, the architect Álvaro Siza Vieira – not to be missed!
+Right in the center of the city, there are several green parks: Palácio de Cristal (Crystal Palace gardens), located near the Faculty (Faculty of Arts and Humanities of the University of Porto), where the KISMIF Conference will take place (halfway through the Centre and Ribeira); the Parque da Cidade (City Park), next to the sea, and the beautiful gardens of jardim de Serralves (Serralves Park), where the Museum of Contemporary Art designed by one of the winners’ of the prize Pritzker architecture, the architect Álvaro Siza Vieira, is located.
+Don’t miss this place!

 Since 1996, the Historic Centre of Porto is a World Heritage of UNESCO, for that reason, it’s highly recommended to do a tour through the historical medieval neighborhood on the way to Ribeira and along the Douro River.
 But there are many other points to see in the Downtown area of Porto, it is very pleasant to walk and look at it.
 Last but not least, take note of the existence of many more museums in the city, most of them located in the center and in the historical center.
 Please consult all this information on the website Turismo.
 You will find out more about the Museums, collections, prices and schedules.